 Once you’ve got your travel fund up to where it needs to be, it’s time to look into purchasing.
 At this stage, I like to look for deals.
 Just because the average flights at this time of year might be $500 round trip, but that doesn’t mean with a little searching I might not be able to find them for $350 round trip.
 Try to find ways to save money on all the things you book.
 Look at airline websites, hotel sites, vacation rental sites, car rental sites, etc. and spend some time searching for the best deals you can.
 Try to stay on budget, but it’s even better if you can find something for under budget.
 Also, look at the price of booking things individually vs. packaged deals.
 Sometimes one can offer a better price than the other.

 Book all your major costs at this stage.
 That’s the hotel, the airfare, the car rental, and any other big purchases you’ll be making on this trip.
 When you’ve done that, take a look at your budget and re-evaluate what your daily maximum is going to be.
 Also, keep saving right up until the day of the trip.
 The more you can save, the more you’ll be able to do when you get there.

 During the trip

 Stay on budget!
 Go under budget whenever possible.
 Try to spend money where it counts (meaning…on things you really want to do).
 Make sure to enjoy yourself, though.
-I like to do things like save money on some meals by eating cheaply from the grocery store, and then saving more of my budget for those really extravagant meals I definitely don’t want to miss out on.
+I like to do things like saving money on some meals by eating cheaply from the grocery store and then saving more of my budget for those really extravagant meals I definitely don’t want to miss out on.

 Try not to put too much on your credit card that you can’t pay off immediately out of your trip budget.
 You don’t want to get yourself into debt.
 Sometimes the temptation can be great when you’re in the moment, but do whatever you can to stay on budget.
 Only charge things that you absolutely need to.